typhdotcom/diaspora/README.md

 * `exact_forms_proper_subset`: there exist non-exact 1-cochains (`sigma_forcing` is a witness).
 * `random_field_has_harmonic_component`: generic constraint fields have harmonic content.

 Interpretation: closing the loop is exactly the topological move that makes "irremovable frustration" possible.
 Generic noise creates topology.
-Thanks to the spectral gap, any such harmonic component comes with a fixed minimum energy bill `1/n` - genesis isn’t just generic, it’s **energetically chunky**.
+Thanks to the spectral gap, any such harmonic component comes with a fixed minimum energy bill `1/n` - genesis is both generic and **energetically chunky**.

 (Compare `Logic/Genesis.lean` for the same phenomenon from the formal logic perspective: the rotational constraint is an unsatisfiable theory whose unsatisfiability *is* the harmonic content.)